 - equilibrium problems and game theoretical approaches.

-Research of the group and their guests is regularly presented in the » Research Seminar.
+The group and their guests regularly present their work in the » research seminars.

 January 2022: The joint research project Machine Learning for Simulation Intelligence in Composite Process Design (ML4Sim) is starting.
 The project is funded by the Leibniz Association, following success in the Leibniz competition.

 October 2021: The Thematic Einstein Semester on Mathematics of Imaging in Real-World Challenges of Mathematics Research Center MATH+ took place in Berlin.
 Co-organized by RG 8 it consisted of a kick-off workshop, three plenary tandem talks, three tutorials, and a hackathon event, concluding with the SIAM Conference on Imaging Science in March 2022.

 |September 2021: The 15th International Conference on Free Boundary Problems: Theory and Applications 2021 (FBP 2021) took place from September 13 - 17, 2021, after having been originally planned for September 2020.
 Michael Hintermüller was the Chair of the Organizing Commitee with several members of the group being in the Local Support Team.